Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Install the Necessary Plugins

 Plugins are what make WordPress so powerful.
-A plugin is a set of codes written in PHP, JavaScript and CSS that are designed to add a certain feature or functionality in WordPress.
+A plugin is a set of codes written in PHP, JavaScript and CSS designed to add a certain feature or functionality in WordPress.

-There are tens of thousands of WordPress plugins available on its official repository or third-party marketplaces like CodeCanyon and TemplateMonster.
+There are tens of thousands of plugins available on the official WordPress repository or third-party marketplaces like CodeCanyon and TemplateMonster.

 Of course, you don’t need to install them all.
 In fact, installing too many plugins can slow down your WordPress blog.